Babylon A.D. (album)

 Babylon A.D. is the debut album by the American hard rock band of the same name, released in 1989.
 It contains the metal hits "Bang Go The Bells", "Hammer Swings Down" and "The Kid Goes Wild" which was also featured in the film RoboCop 2.

 Music Videos

-In the music video for "The Kid Goes Wild", RoboCop attends a performance of Babylon A.D. and targets them for arrest.
+In the music video for "The Kid Goes Wild", RoboCop attends a performance of Babylon A.D. and targets the kid who appears in the movie for arrest.
 Interestingly, just two years later in 1991, the music video for the Guns N' Roses song "You Could Be Mine" featured the Terminator attending a performance of Guns N' Roses and targeting them for termination.